What is the Cedar LNG Project?

-Natural gas, which is the same gas that is used to heat homes and businesses throughout British Columbia, will be delivered to the Project site through an approximately eight-kilometre-long pipeline that connects to a Coastal GasLink pipeline metering station.
+Natural gas, which is the same gas that is used to heat homes and businesses throughout British Columbia, will be delivered to the Project site through an approximately eight-kilometre-long pipeline that connects to the Coastal GasLink pipeline.
 At the Project site, the natural gas will be treated and chilled to -162ºC, which changes it from a gas to a liquid.
 The LNG will then be loaded onto an LNG carrier, about once every seven to 10 days or up to 50 times a year.
 Each LNG carrier will travel through Douglas Channel to Hecate Straight, using the existing deep-water shipping lane, on its way to customers in the Asia Pacific.

 Natural Gas Pipeline

 In Canada, pipeline networks deliver natural gas to homes and business where it is used for cooking and heating.

 Low-carbon LNG is produced by using renewable electricity as the power source for the LNG facility.

 To supply Canadian natural gas to new markets overseas, the gas must first be cooled to -162 ºC, making it a liquid or LNG.

 Specially designed LNG carriers make it possible to deliver Canadian natural gas to overseas markets.

 Who is developing the Cedar LNG Project?

 The Cedar LNG Project brings together the Haisla Nation and Pembina Pipeline Corporation (Pembina) to develop the largest Indigenous Nation-owned infrastructure project in Canada with one of the cleanest environmental profiles in the world.

 The Haisla Nation is the band government of the Haisla people.
 The Haisla Nation’s mission is to build a powerful, prosperous, and proud community, healthy in mind, body, and spirit.